eSentire/kafka-dashboard/README.md

     $ sudo apt install python3-pip python3-gi gir1.2-gtk-3.0
     $ sudo -H pip3 install -r requirements.txt

 (Note: Pip packages are installed globally in the above example.
 If you want to install in a virtualenv, you'll need to make sure that your site-packages are included in the virtualenv's path for GTK.)

-Before using Samsa for the first time, you will need to create a config file.
-TODO: Configuration will be done through the UI in the next release.
-(High priority)

-On Linux, the config file location is ~/.samsa.ini
-On Windows, the config file location is (TBD).

-Put the following contents in .samsa.ini:

-    [samsa]
-    kafka=host1,host2 (comma-separated list of kafka hosts)
-    polling_freq=100 (how often in milliseconds to poll for new data) history=500 (how many records per topic to keep in memory) view=tiles (UI layout, 'tiles' or 'tabs')

-configured appropriately for your use.

 Usage
 =====

-Run '$ python3 samsa.py'
+Run '$ python3 main.py'

-You will be prompted for a topic to subscribe to (a combo box will contain all topics that currently exist and also allow free text entry).
+You will be prompted for the settings the app needs in order to connect.
+Specifically:
+- Kafka servers: a comma-separated list of bootstrap servers for your Kafka cluster
+- Polling frequency: how often to poll for new messages
+- Max history: the number of records to keep in memory for display/searching (per topic)

-If the view mode is set to 'tabs', a tab bar will appear down the left side of the window with a tab for each topic.
+- Layout: If the layout is set to 'tabs', a tab bar will appear down the left side of the window with a tab for each topic.
 If the view mode is set to 'tiles', one panel will appear for each topic.

 New topics can be added using the "Add Topic" button in the header bar.

-TODO: Removing topics is planned for the next release.
-(Medium priority)

 Topic Panels